Effective Theories of Redshift-Space Galaxy Peculiar Velocities: Comparison to N-body Simulations

-Figure~\ref{fig:fz_fits} shows the one- and two-dimensional posteriors for $f(z)$ and the dimensionless bias parameters when fitting to the power spectrum and first two pairwise velocity moments of the two redshift samples considered in this work.
-While it would be a somewhat suboptimal practice for realistic data analyses, in these fits we have adopted wide, uninformative priors on the EFT parameters, using the same set of free parameters as given in Equations~\ref{eqn:bias_parameters_ept}, \ref{eqn:counterterms}, \ref{eqn:stoch} and \ref{eqn:fog_parameters} regardless of the data combination used.
-By doing so, we can see that adding successively higher-order pairwise velocity statistics to the fit allows us to obtain tighter constraints through a combination of sample variance cancellation and degeneracy breaking.
-Indeed, adding up to the second moment decreases the error bar on $f(z)$ by more than a factor of $5$ at either redshift, yielding $1.3\%$ and $0.9\%$ constraints on the growth rate at $z = 0.1$ and $z = 1.1$, respectively.
-These constraints are in addition unbiased, with best-fit values deviating at most $0.3\%$ from the truth.\footnote{We note that this level of accuracy is tighter than the expected error due to the scale-independent neutrino approximation used in AbacusSummit \cite{Maksimova21}, though our dropping of the largest scales due to difficulties in covariance matrix estimation also removes the scales most sensitive to this lack of scale dependence.} Even if we naively scale the covariance down to account for the volume of all $25$ boxes, these best fit values are still less than $2\sigma$ away from the truth given the reduced covariance.
+Last but not least, the constraints shown in Figure~\ref{fig:fz_fits} are unbiased, with best-fit values deviating at most $0.3\%$ from the truth.\footnote{We note that this level of accuracy is tighter than the expected error due to the scale-independent neutrino approximation used in AbacusSummit \cite{Maksimova21}, though our dropping of the largest scales due to difficulties in covariance matrix estimation also removes the scales most sensitive to this lack of scale dependence.} Even if we naively scale the covariance down to account for the volume of all $25$ boxes, these best fit values are still less than $2\sigma$ away from the truth given the reduced covariance.
 The resulting best-fit curves for each velocity spectrum are shown in Appendix~\ref{app:best_fit_curves} --- the corresponding residuals comparing to the measured spectra are smaller than the statistical errors of a $8 h^{-3}$ Gpc$^3$ box, which is in turn significantly larger than any expected peculiar velocity survey.
 We note, however, that the fit is less good at the level of the reduced $25$-box ($200 h^{-3}$ Gpc$^3$) covariance, with large contributions to $\chi^2$ from the large-scale second-moment quadrupole $\sigma^2_2$ that are likely due to discreteness effects.
 Nonetheless, especially given that we are likely underestimating the errors on these measurements by using an approximate, disconnected covariance, our fits show that EFT predictions are more than ready for the coming era of peculiar velocity surveys.